 If the income is Then Revocably assigned Income is counted in each month it would have normally been received.
-Example - Revocably Assigned Income Irrevocably and permanently assigned (all future payments are assigned) Irrevocably assigned income is not counted.
-NOTE For ALTCS, the assignment is evaluated as a transfer (see Chapter 900).
+Example - Revocably Assigned Income Irrevocably and permanently assigned (all future payments are assigned) NOTE For ALTCS, the assignment is evaluated as a transfer (see Chapter 900).
 Example - Irrevocably and Permanently Assigned Income Irrevocably assigned on a periodic basis (not all future payments are assigned) For ALTCS: Count the income in each month it would have normally been received is counted (constructively received).
 Example - Irrevocably and Periodically Assigned Income For all other programs, the income for months it is irrevocably assigned is not counted.

-Term Definition Constructively Received Income Income that a person is entitled to or has unrestricted control of before refusing or assigning the income to someone else.
-Irrevocable Assignment The person cannot legally take back the assigned income or taking back possession requires action by a third party who is not under the person's control.
+Term Definition Income that a person is entitled to or has unrestricted control of before refusing or assigning the income to someone else.
+The person cannot legally take back the assigned income or taking back possession requires action by a third party who is not under the person's control.
 Revocable Assignment The person has the right to get back if he or she chooses.